EchoMAV/donington_docs/docs/userguide.md

 !!!
 WARNING

     Do not run the Jetson SOM without a heat sink.
 The lid of the Donington system is the primary heat sink, and running the Jetson with the lid off may result in shut down or throttling.
-If you need to run the system for a continued period of time with the lid removed, position a fan to move air over the heatspreader installed on the Jetson module.
+If you need to run the system for a continued period of time with the lid removed, position a fan to move air over the heat spreader installed on the Jetson module.

 Open the lid of the Donington system, to expose the inner electronics.
 ![Inside Box](assets/inside_box.png)

 !!! note

-    A thermal pad is positioned bewtween a heat spreader on the Jetson and the Donington system lid.
+    A thermal pad is positioned between a heat spreader on the Jetson and the Donington system lid.
 Please ensure this is in position and undamaged after removing and replacing the lid.

 Attach a USB cable between your host computer and J15 (Console) on the EchoPilot AI Board
 ![Console USB Connection](assets/usb-to-echopilot-carrier.png)